UnfilteredBytes/UltraPox/README.md

 <details>
   <summary>What if the official site is blocked?</summary>

-  ### Use it in a proxy, or deploy it with our repos.
+  ### Use it in a proxy, or deploy it with this repo.
+You can do that in one click with our buttons below.
 </details>

 <details>